AdobeDocs/platform-learn.en/help/tutorial-mobile-android-implementation/create-a-library.md

 ---
-title: Create a Library
+title: Add a library
 description: Learn how to create a tags library in Adobe Experience Platform Data Collection.
-This lesson is part of the Implement the Experience Cloud in Mobile Android Applications tutorial.
+This lesson is part of the Implement the Experience Cloud in Mobile Android™ Applications tutorial.
 exl-id: ee283267-53ae-4ecb-9a4d-50882a6ad2ff
 ---
-# Add a Library
+# Add a library

 In this lesson, you will create a library for your new tags property.
 A library packages together all of the desired tags settings and generates the specific implementation instructions required to install the library in your mobile app.